Top 7 SEO Tools to Boost Your Content Marketing

 Google Analytics helps you measure the ROI of your content.

-But beyond that, you can use Google Analytics for nearly every aspect of content marketing—brainstorming/idea generation, targeting, optimization, testing etc.
+But beyond that, you can use Google Analytics for nearly every aspect of content marketing—brainstorming/idea generation, targeting, optimisation, testing etc.

 For one, you can use GA to see what content your visitors like and then follow through to create more of that kind of content.